 Travis for finishing first!!

-The next race will meet at Kim Schaffer's House
+The next race will also be at the Snake, date TBA.

 Length will be between 2k and 10k (it is a surprise).

 to see the some nice photos of the first race, full results, and